Attending University of Wisconsin-La Crosse

 The Future Center has tremendously helped me prepare for college.
 I knew I had to apply to get in, but that was about the extent of my knowledge.
 I didn’t know all the steps that go into the application through to the enrollment process.

 My sister frequently visited the Future Center throughout her high school career.
 I initially went in for help on my college applications, but then I came in regularly for help with scholarships, understanding financial aid, or frequently, just for day-to-day advice.
 Even in the summer after I graduated, I came in for help with financial aid.

 I was very involved at Central in Cross Country, Powerlifting, Track & Field, Choir, Orchestra, Interact Club, FEM Club, Link Crew, NHS, and many other activities.
 Outside of school, I train and compete in Powerlifting, Boxing, and Brazilian Jiu Jitsu.
-I first connected with the Future Center advisor because I knew I had to make time for preparing for college.

 College is important to me.
 My mom started college but didn’t finish.
 She has a good job and a good career, but she sees the limitations by not having that degree.
 I want to put myself in position to achieve what I want to do.
 I am excited about college but I know I have to learn how to budget, do laundry and learning how to handle more responsibilities and juggle work with school.
 I know I need to remember to ask questions and find out what resources I can use at college.
 I can’t wait to learn about new subjects, finding new passions, and focusing on teaching and how to be good at it.

-Ms. Moe has helped me not only with college plans, but with life skills and advice in general — from applying to college to what to wear to job interviews and how to talk with my boss.
+The Future Center has helped me not only with college plans, but with life skills and advice in general — from applying to college to what to wear to job interviews and how to talk with my boss.